kelvinnharris/nginx-rp/README.md

-# Task A1

-Run a reverse proxy with NGINX,
+# Configure reverse proxy with NGINX

 ## Steps to reproduce